Aadharc/Aadharc.github.io/_news/announcement-8.md

 inline: true
 ---

-New Chapter: Continuing my academic journey and starting a PhD program at UCR in Fall 2024.
+New Chapter: Embarking on my PhD journey at UCR, beginning in Fall 2024.